-Pregnant women should take additional precautions to decrease the risk of listeriosis:
+People who are pregnant should take extra precautions to lower the chance of getting listeriosis:

-- Do not eat soft cheeses (such as feta, Brie, Camembert, blue-veined cheeses and Mexican-style cheeses such as queso blanco, queso fresco and Panela) unless they have labels stating that they are made from pasteurized milk.
-It should be noted that some Mexican style cheeses made from pasteurized milk have been a source of Listeria infections possibly due to the cheese making process.
+- Do not eat soft cheeses (such as feta, Brie, Camembert, blue-veined cheeses, and Mexican-style cheeses such as queso blanco, queso fresco and Panela) unless they have labels stating that they are made from pasteurized milk.
+Note: some Mexican-style cheeses made from pasteurized milk have been a source of Listeria infections, possibly due to the cheese making process.

-- Take care to not get the juice of deli meats and hot dogs on other foods / surfaces and wash your hands after handling deli meats and hot dogs.
+- Take care to not get the juice of deli meats and hot dogs on other foods / surfaces.
+Wash your hands well after handling deli meats and hot dogs.